 As for getting around, there’s a bike-share program.
 Just stop into the visitors’ center for a key to access.
 There are bike trails and hiking trails surrounding the town.
 With a lake just west of town, Chet recommends the trail that leads from downtown to the dam along the San Gabriel River.

 MAKE A DAY OF IT

 Central Texas has seen a lot of immigrants throughout history, and Germans have set up communities around Hill Country.
 Should the urge bratwurst and spaetzli strike, head to nearby Walburg, where the Walburg German Restaurant make you feel like you’ve been “dropped into Bavaria.”
 Well, sorta.
-The Wallburgs, the band that plays in the beer garden out back, is referred to as a “Texas polka band.”
+The Walburgs, the band that plays in the beer garden out back, is referred to as a “Texas polka band.”

-History buffs can find plenty of old world Texas in Georgetown, a which earned recognition as the seat of Williamson County because of its ease of access along the old Texas cattle route.
+History buffs can find plenty of old world Texas in Georgetown, which earned recognition as the seat of Williamson County because of its ease of access along the old Texas cattle route.
 Ten blocks from the square is Southwestern University, the oldest in Texas.
 Its stunning campus is worth a visit just to stroll and ogle at the old-school architecture.

-Another of the town’s claims to fame is its Williams County Courthouse, which is knows to be the site of the first successful case against the KKK in 1920.
+Another of the town’s claims to fame is its Williams County Courthouse, which is known to be the site of the first successful case against the KKK in 1920.
 It’s been restored to its early twentieth century beauty, complete with terrazzo floors and a large copper dome with stonework cornices.
 It looks so much like something right out of “To Kill a Mockingbird” that you can practically hear Atticus Finch making his impassioned case, Chet says.
 You can set up a tour through the Williamson Museum, which features historical artifacts from Indian objects to Western relics, and other items that show how Georgetown came to be.